edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-pda1.md

 ## 4 Attestation usage
-*Briefly describe the primary use cases or scenarios for which this attestation type is intended*
 ### 4.1 Primary Use Case Scenario: On-Site verification situation by a public authority in the Member State of Stay
 #### 4.1.1	The Setup
 Emma, a stagehand, works at concerts across multiple EU countries.
 She needs to maintain her digital social security documents, such as the PD A1, to confirm the social security legislation which is applicable to her.